Work Permit UK: Options & Advice

 In this guide, we look at the different types of UK work visa and work permits for foreign nationals applying for entry clearance, or to remain in the UK, including the UK work permit requirements and UK work permit costs.

-Following the end of EU free movement in December 2020, EU citizens coming to the UK for short or longer term work purposes now need to apply for a UK visa.
+Following the end of EU free movement on 31 December 2020, EU nationals who wish to work in the UK now require a valid work visa.

-EU nationals who were already the UK by 31 December 2020 can remain in the UK and retain their Right to Work provided they have been granted pre-settled or full UK settled status.
+EU nationals who were already in the UK by 31 December 2020 can retain their Right to Work if they have been granted pre-settled or full settled status under the EU Settlement Scheme.

 What are the different types of UK work permit?